sarahcstringer/mcp-code-demo/WRITEUP.md

 # Code execution with MCP: separating context from computation

-**TL;DR:** Traditional tool calling eats away at an agent’s context window.
+**TL;DR:** Traditional tool calling eats away at an agent's context window.
 All the tool definitions and every intermediate result pass through it.
 Code execution gives agents a "scratch pad" workspace to process data outside the context window.
-Combined with MCP's tool abstractions, this enables large token reductions and improved processing time over traditional tool calling.
+Combined with MCP's tool abstractions, this can significantly reduce token usage for data-heavy tasks.

 Check out the [demo repository](https://github.com/sarahcstringer/mcp-code-demo) for two examples you can run.

 ---

 I thought I understood MCP.
 [It took me a while](https://deatons.substack.com/p/learn-mcp-with-me-part-1-what-is), but I recognized that we need MCP as a standardized layer to best interact with external services.
-MCP gives LLMs structured access to APIs so they don’t fumble varying parameter names and request/response formats.
+MCP gives LLMs structured access to APIs, providing a consistent interface instead of varying parameter names and request/response formats across different services.

 Then I read Anthropic's post about [code execution with MCP](https://www.anthropic.com/engineering/code-execution-with-mcp) and Cloudflare's piece on [Code Mode](https://blog.cloudflare.com/code-mode/), which talk about having LLMs write code to call MCP servers, and I got confused again.

 Why are we having LLMs write code around MCP servers when we wrote MCP servers so that… LLMs **didn’t have to write code** to interact with APIs?

-The piece that finally clicked: the huge benefit of code execution is that it happens in an execution environment, not in the agent's context window.
+The piece that finally clicked: a key benefit of code execution is that it happens in an execution environment, not in the agent's context window.

-MCP is still the standardization layer; creating a code wrapper around the MCP tools turns them into regular functions the LLM can use.
+MCP is still the standardization layer; generating Python wrappers for MCP tools makes them available as importable functions in the execution environment.
 Then, if the LLM has access to a bash tool that executes commands, it can write and execute entire scripts in its execution environment and only send the final answer back to context.

-As an analogy: traditional tool calling forces you to show every single calculation on your final exam paper: all the messy scratch work, the raw data, the transformed versions, crossed-out mistakes.
+As an analogy: traditional tool calling requires you to show every single calculation on your final exam paper: all the messy scratch work, the raw data, the transformed versions, crossed-out mistakes.
 You run out of space fast, and the grader (the LLM) has to wade through all that noise to find the final answer.
 MCP + code execution is like giving you scratch paper to process data and perform operations outside the context window.
 Then you just record the final result on your exam paper.

 ## Context window vs. execution environment